slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Decide in advance what your time is worth.
 Do not let others tell you how much you will be paid.
 They may make offers, but it is never their decision.
 It is yours.
 - A job search is both a numbers game and a quality game.
 You can control how many jobs you apply to, and how good your skills and portfolio are.

-> *"We value “T-shaped” people.
-That is, people who are both generalists (highly skilled at a broad set of valuable things—the top of the T) and also experts (among the best in their field within a narrow discipline—the vertical leg of the T) (...)
-An expert who is too narrow has difficulty collaborating.
-A generalist who doesn’t go deep enough in a single area ends up on the margins, not really contributing as an individual.
-Where you choose to be deep should be an area of interest to you and which the market values."
--- Valve employee book*

 > *"I am looking for a lot of people who have an infinite capacity to not know what can’t be done."
 -- Henry Ford [1863]*